-F.2.12 Oil and Gas Activities
+D.2.12 Oil and Gas Activities

 The proposed Project area is in the North Atlantic Planning Area of the OCS Oil and Gas Leasing Program (National OCS Program).
-On September 8, 2020, the White House issued a presidential memorandum for the Secretary of the Interior on the withdrawal of certain areas of the United States OCS from leasing disposition for 10 years, including the areas currently designated by BOEM as the South Atlantic and Straits of Florida Planning Areas (The White House 2020a).
+On September 8, 2020, the White House issued a presidential memorandum for the Secretary of the Interior on the withdrawal of certain areas of the United States OCS from leasing disposition for 10 years, including the areas currently designated by BOEM as the South Atlantic and Straits of Florida Planning Areas (White House 2020a).
 The South Atlantic Planning Area includes the OCS off South Carolina, Georgia, and northern Florida.
-On September 25, 2020, the White House issued a similar memorandum for the Mid-Atlantic Planning Area that lies south of the northern administrative boundary of North Carolina (The White House 2020b).
-This withdrawal prevents consideration of these areas for any leasing for purposes of exploration, development, or production during the 10-year period beginning July 1, 2022 and ending June 30, 2032.
+On September 25, 2020, the White House issued a similar memorandum for the Mid-Atlantic Planning Area that lies south of the northern administrative boundary of North Carolina (White House 2020b).
+This withdrawal prevents consideration of these areas for any leasing for purposes of oil and gas exploration, development, or production during the 10-year period beginning July 1, 2022 and ending June 30, 2032.
 However, currently, there has been no decision by the Secretary of the Interior regarding future oil and gas leasing in the North Atlantic or remainder of the Mid-Atlantic Planning Areas.
 Existing leases in the withdrawn areas are not affected.

 BOEM issues geological and geophysical permits to obtain data for hydrocarbon exploration and production; locate and monitor marine mineral resources; aid in locating sites for alternative energy structures and pipelines; identify possible manmade, seafloor, or geological hazards; and locate potential archaeological and benthic resources.
 Geological and geophysical surveys are typically classified into categories by equipment type and survey technique.
-There are currently no such permits under review for areas offshore New York and New Jersey (BOEM 2021c).
+There are currently no such permits under review for areas offshore Massachusetts or Rhode Island (BOEM 2022).

 Several liquefied natural gas ports are on the East Coast of the United States.
-Table F-6 lists existing, approved, and proposed liquified natural gas ports on the East Coast that provide (or may provide in the future) services such as natural gas export, natural gas supply to the interstate pipeline system or local distribution companies, storage of liquified natural gas for periods of peak demand, or production of liquified natural gas for fuel and industrial use (FERC 2018).
+Table D-6 lists existing and proposed liquified natural gas ports on the East Coast that provide (or may provide in the future) services such as natural gas export, natural gas supply to the interstate pipeline system or local distribution companies, storage of liquified natural gas for periods of peak demand, or production of liquified natural gas for fuel and industrial use (FERC 2022).

-Table F-6 Liquid Natural Gas Terminals in the Northeastern United States
+Table D-6.
+Liquid natural gas terminals in the eastern United States

-Terminal Name Туре Company Jurisdiction Distance from Project (approximate) Status Everett, MA Import terminal GDF SUEZ- DOMAC FERC 90 miles north Existing Offshore Boston, MA Import terminal Neptune LNG MARAD/ USCG 100 miles north Existing Offshore Boston, MA Import terminal, authorized to re- export delivered LNG Excelerate Energy- Northeast Gateway MARAD/ USCG 95 miles north (Buoy B) Existing Cove Point, MD (Chesapeake Bay) Import terminal Dominion- Cove Point LNG FERC 340 miles southwest Existing Elba Island, GA (Savannah River) Import terminal El Paso- Southern LNG FERC 835 miles southwest Existing Elba Island, GA (Savannah River) Export terminal Southern LNG Company FERC 835 miles southwest Approved Jacksonville, FL Export terminal Eagle LNG Partners FERC 960 miles southwest Proposed
+Terminal Name Туре Company Jurisdiction Distance from Project (approximate) Status Everett, MA Import terminal GDF SUEZ- DOMAC FERC 90 miles north Existing Offshore Boston, MA Import terminal Neptune LNG MARAD/USCG 100 miles north Existing Offshore Boston, MA Import terminal, authorized to re- export delivered LNG Excelerate Energy- Northeast Gateway MARAD/USCG 95 miles north (Buoy B) Existing Cove Point, MD (Chesapeake Bay) Import terminal/ Export Terminal Dominion-Cove Point LNG FERC 340 miles southwest Existing Elba Island, GA (Savannah River) Import terminal El Paso-Southern LNG FERC 835 miles southwest Existing Elba Island, GA (Savannah River) Import Terminal/ Export terminal Southern LNG Company FERC 835 miles southwest Existing Jacksonville, FL Export terminal Eagle LNG Partners FERC 960 miles southwest Proposed

-Source: FERC 2018.
+Source: FERC 2022.

-DOMAC = Distrigas of Massachusetts; FL = Florida; GA = Georgia; LNG = liquified natural gas; MA = Massachusetts; MARAD = U.S. Department of Transportation Maritime Administration; MD = Maryland
+DOMAC = Distrigas of Massachusetts Corporation; GDF = Gaz de France; FL = Florida; GA = Georgia; LNG = liquified natural gas; MA = Massachusetts; MARAD = U.S. Department of Transportation Maritime Administration; MD = Maryland.

-F.2.13 Onshore Development Activities
+D.2.13 Onshore Development Activities

-Onshore development activities that may contribute to cumulative impacts include visible infrastructure such as onshore wind turbines and cell towers, port development, and other energy projects such as transmission and pipeline projects.
+Onshore development activities that may contribute to cumulative impacts include visible infrastructure, such as onshore wind turbines and cell towers, port development, and other energy projects, such as transmission and pipeline projects.
 Coastal development projects permitted through regional planning commissions, counties, and towns may also contribute to cumulative impacts.
-These may include residential, commercial, and industrial developments spurred by population growth in the region (Table F-7).
+These may include residential, commercial, and industrial developments spurred by population growth in the region (Table D-7).